-Prior to these formal public hearings and following consultation by the Farm Bureau tonight, staff intends to have additional consultation with the Agricultural Advisory Committee (AAC), Mid-Coast Community Council (MCC), and Pescadero Municipal Advisory Committee (PMAC) in January and February 2020 (respectively) for discussion and feedback.
+Prior to these formal public hearings and following consultation by the PMAC tonight, staff intends to have additional consultation with the Mid-Coast Community Council (MCC) in February 2020 for discussion and feedback.
+Consultation with the Farm Bureau was completed on January 6, 2020 and with the Agricultural Advisory Committee (AAC) o January 13, 2020.